 Production renewable electricity

-Colruyt Group invests heavily in renewable wind and solar energy.
+Colruyt Group invests heavily in renewable energy like wind and solar.
 Green electricity production far exceeds our total electricity consumption.
 This allows us to avoid the use of fossil fuels and greenhouse gas emissions and to contribute to the Green Deal's climate neutrality by 2050.

 Solar panels on own sites

 Colruyt Group has many solar panels on stores and distribution centres under its own management.
 We continue to expand our capacity, for example with solar panels on every new Colruyt, OKay and Bio-Planet store.
 We adjust the number of panels to the power needs of the building, because it is more cost-effective to use locally produced energy on site.